China's Tencent Music debut strikes a chord with investors

-(Reuters) - Shares of China-based music streaming company Tencent Music Entertainment Group (TME.N) rose in their U.S. debut on Wednesday, as investors shrugged off volatile markets to grab a piece of the fast-growing music streaming industry.
+(Reuters) - Shares of China-based music streaming company Tencent Music Entertainment Group TME.N rose in their U.S. debut on Wednesday, as investors shrugged off volatile markets to grab a piece of the fast-growing music streaming industry.

 The company’s shares opened at $14.10, or 8.5 percent above their initial public offering price of $13 per share, giving Tencent a market capitalization of about $23 billion - on par with Swedish peer Spotify Technology SA’s (SPOT.N) current valuation.
 Spotify is an investor in the Chinese company.